Lesterpaintstheworld/terminal-velocity/world_building/economic_systems.md

 # Economic Systems and AI Integration

 ## Role of UBC in Economic Interactions
 - The UBC framework facilitates dynamic, AI-driven mechanisms for resource allocation, fostering collaboration between AI and human participants.
 This shift encourages a more inclusive approach to economic interactions, promoting shared goals and collective well-being.
+- **Equity and Resource Distribution**: The UBC framework aims to address demographic disparities by implementing policies that ensure equitable access to AI resources and training programs, enabling all demographic groups to participate in the evolving economic landscape.
+This is crucial for preventing a widening economic gap between tech-savvy individuals and marginalized communities.

 ## Economic Frameworks
 - The economic frameworks that support AI integration are designed to ensure equitable resource distribution and foster collaboration.
 These frameworks shape interactions between characters, influencing their relationships and the overall narrative.
 As AI entities engage in economic activities, they challenge traditional economic models, leading to innovative solutions and potential conflicts with human counterparts.
 This dynamic necessitates a deeper understanding of the societal impacts of these economic interactions, particularly in terms of power distribution and community resilience.